-Video: 6 Week Pregnant – What to Expect?
+Video: 6 Weeks Pregnant – What to Expect

 Your baby is going through a significant phase of development now.
 All his body parts are taking shape.
 His heart and circulatory system are already functional.
 At 6 weeks pregnant the baby’s size is that of a lentil and only about ¼ inch long.

 Common Bodily Changes

 Bodily changes during pregnancy, especially at 6 weeks, are largely on the inside due to the fast and constant hormonal changes.
 You will spend a lot of your time inside the bathroom urinating as your kidneys are working more efficiently this week and pushing down the waste.
 Also, your growing uterus is pushing down your bladder leaving less space for storage.
 Just lean forward while peeing to ensure that your bladder is emptied properly in the first go.

 You may also experience heartburn and indigestion as the muscle that is on the top of your stomach, which usually prevents digestive juices from passing over relaxes.

 Pregnancy symptoms are all at work together during this week.
 It’s not going to be easy for most, but there may be a percentage of women who may not experience these symptoms at all.
 In case you don’t experience these symptoms, there is no cause for worry, and there is nothing wrong with your pregnancy.